A story of the birth of Post Combat Stress

 Advanced training: More of the same but more intense, more detail about what your life will be like when you go overseas.
 You thought you were a soldier (Marine) after basic training, but this is a lot more of everything.
 Are you going to measure up?
 Do you have what it takes?
 How will you react in combat?
 Great!
 You’re ready.
 Airborne?
 Ranger training?
 For some yes, for many others they try but wash out.
 For still others - maybe later.

-ya’ll settle in - such as it is.
-This may be your new home for the duration, or it may just be a transition point until you’re assigned to your spot.
+Ya’ll settle in - such as it is.
+This may be your new home for the duration, or it may just be a transition point until you are assigned to your spot.
 (It seems that wars are more often than not fought in some not very cool places.
 Or, if you do get to be somewhere “nice” it won’t last.
-And, no, you’re opinion is not requested.
+And, no, your opinion is not requested.
 So, you settle in and begin your routine.
-Sees ok, there’s still a lot to learn and the veterans don’t tell you much at all.
+Seems ok, there’s still a lot to learn and the veterans don’t tell you much at all.
 It seems they don’t even want to get to know you.

 The third day out your unit gets hit.
 Two guys are wounded, one killed.
 The one who was killed just went down.
 Just went down.
 The two who are wounded are screaming and the medic goes out and brings back one guy while another member of the unit gets the other.
 You wonder, could I do that?